sircam-html/nix-conf/README.md

 Key Features:

     # Hardware Integration

-        Hardware-specific settings are imported from hardware-configuration.nix, which is automatically generated to match your system's devices and should not be edited manually
+  Hardware-specific settings are imported from hardware-configuration.nix, which is automatically generated to match your system's devices and should not    be edited manually.

-        .

   Proprietary NVIDIA drivers are enabled for optimal graphics performance, with 32-bit library support for gaming and multimedia.
   AMD CPU microcode updates are activated to ensure stability and best performance.

     # Boot and System

    Uses systemd-boot as the bootloader with EFI support.
    Boot splash via Plymouth for a polished startup experience.

     # User Environment